Key takeaways

 Avoid potential roadblocks

 If you determine you don’t want to go with your apartment’s provider, check with the complex to make sure they allow you to add your own lines.
-If you are allowed to subscribe to a different internet service provider, remember that you will end up paying twice if the service is included in your rent.
+If you are allowed to subscribe to a different provider, remember that you will end up paying twice if the service is included in your rent.
 In other words, if they’re going to charge you for the service anyway, and what is offered will do, consider going with the provided plan.

 Weigh potential time and financial savings

-If you’re moving into a newly constructed complex, installation of fiber-optic internet and other wiring may be included in the contract at little to no cost to the owner, according to Stephanie Anderson with the NAA.
-Residents, then, receive special pricing through that provider and are encouraged to join by the leasing staff.
+If you’re moving into a newly constructed complex, installation of fiber optic internet and other wiring may be included in the contract at little to no cost to the owner, according to Stephanie Anderson with the NAA.
+Residents then receive special pricing through that provider and are encouraged to join by the leasing staff.

 Think through the length of your stay